microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 [bounds checking behavior](#bounds-checking-behavior) described below.

 The base alignment of the vector must be at least 64-bytes.

+Validation rules will enforce that:
+* The resource handle must be an UAV RWByteAddressBuffer

 #### Data Conversion Rules